abhishekgargx/AGLauncher/README.md

-# AG Launcher ✅
+# AG Launcher 📱
-Yet another another android launcher
+Started working on android launcher, everyone is welcome for contribution. main goal will be using latest android best practices, while being useful for developers.

 # Screenshot 🖼️
 <p align="center" >